mactul/discordslashcommands/README.md

 @client.event
 async def on_ready():
-    manager = dsc.Manager(client) # this is the code of discordslashcommands libary
+    manager = dsc.Manager(client) # this is the code of discordslashcommands library

 client.run("XXXXXXXXXXXXXXXXXXXXXXXXXX")